 Wonder Clips are incredibly useful strong clips that are great for holding layers of fabric together when pins are not an option – perhaps the layers of fabric are too thick, for example when making a bag or stitching binding to a quilt, or you are using a delicate fabric where pins will make a hole.
 They come in small and Jumbo size.

-Personally we use Best Press, available from Simply Solids but you can use spray starch available from a supermarket usually for ironing shirts!
+Personally we use Best Press, available from The Cotton Patch or The Quilt Shop but you can use spray starch available from a supermarket usually for ironing shirts!
 These products help to make your fabric much more manageable.
 The creases iron out more easily, smaller pieces of fabric keep their shape better and are easier to handle.
 Plus the scented versions make your fabric smell lovely!

 Good Cutting Tools

 Whether you prefer scissors or rotary cutters, good cutting tools are essential.
 You don’t want something that mangles your fabric or makes it hard to cut out or you will be put off your sewing.
 This is an area where it is well worth paying out for good quality.
-We both use Fiskars scissors and pinking shears, available at Minerva Crafts website and these are sharp and powerful.
-They also have a good range of rotary cutters; Olfa rotary cutters are good too.
-If using a rotary cutter you’ll also need a self-healing cutting mat available from Sew Essential.
+We both use Fiskars scissors and pinking shears, they are sharp and powerful.
+Olfa sell Olfa products – rotary cutters, mats etc. and Eclectic Maker have a good range of Olfa rotary cutters.
+If using a rotary cutter you’ll also need a self-healing cutting mat that you can buy from Olfa too.